{{ moneyLabel(calculation.period.netPay) }} / {{ periodUnitLabel }}

 How to Use This Tool:

 1. Enter Annual gross salary before employee deductions and type the PAYE tax code.
-The parser supports common numeric, K, 0T, BR, D0, D1, D2, D3, NT, S, and C code patterns.
+Numeric codes, K codes, 0T, NT, BR, D0, D1, D2, D3, S, C, and common emergency markers are handled for the estimate.

-2. Select Income tax region and Pay frequency.
-The frequency controls per-period National Insurance and loan thresholds as well as the ledger labels.
+2. Choose Income tax region and Pay frequency.
+The region controls the income tax bands; the frequency controls period thresholds for National Insurance and loan deductions.

 3. Set Employee pension contribution, Pension tax treatment, and Pension contribution basis.
-Match salary sacrifice, net pay, or relief at source to the payslip or pension scheme documents.
+Match the scheme wording to salary sacrifice, net pay arrangement, or relief at source.

-4. Choose the Student loan plan, toggle Deduct postgraduate loan if it applies, and select the employee NI category.
+4. Select the Student loan plan, switch on Deduct postgraduate loan when it applies, and choose the Employee NI category.
+Category A is the usual employee category unless the payslip shows another letter.

-5. Use Apply high-income personal allowance taper when adjusted net income above £100,000 should reduce a positive allowance by £1 for every £2 over the limit.
+5. Leave Apply high-income personal allowance taper on when adjusted net income above £100,000 should reduce a positive personal allowance by £1 for every £2 over the limit.

-6. Open Advanced for other taxable income, Blind Person's Allowance, tax-code adjustment, fixed pension amounts, employer pension rate, other post-tax deductions, extra PAYE per period, currency symbol, and scenario label.
+6. Open Advanced for other annual taxable income, Blind Person's Allowance, a manual tax-code adjustment, a fixed pension amount, employer pension rate, other post-tax deductions, extra PAYE per pay period, currency symbol, or scenario label.

-8. Read Pay Period Ledger for net pay, Annual Tax Ledger for PAYE and NI, Pension Loan Ledger for pension and loan mechanics, Payroll Review for assumptions, and Pay Split Chart for the component split.
+Use Pay Period Ledger for payslip comparison, Annual Tax Ledger for tax and NI detail, Pension Loan Ledger for pension and loan mechanics, Payroll Review for assumptions and warnings, and Pay Split Chart for the gross-pay split.

 Interpreting Results:

-The headline net amount is the selected pay period's Net take-home pay.
-The annual net badge is the same estimate annualized, and the take-home percentage compares annual net pay with annual gross salary.
+Net take-home pay is the estimated amount for the selected pay interval.
+The annual net figure multiplies that period result by the number of pay periods, and the take-home percentage compares annual net pay with annual gross salary.

 Technical Details: